-It’s natural for adults at holiday gatherings to ask your child what he’s been up to.
-Kids with social issues may not like talking about school or find it easy to talk about their achievements.
+It’s natural for adults at holiday gatherings to ask kids what they’ve been up to.
+Kids with social issues may not like talking about school or their achievements and activities.
 Set your child up to have something positive to say in response to these questions.
 For example, “Why don’t you tell Aunt Emma about how you trained our new puppy?”

 7. Go over hosting duties.

 Having the get-together at your house can be a plus.
-Your child may feel more comfortable on his own turf.
-You may want to give him a job, like answering the door and showing people where to put their coats.
-Remind him to let the guests pick the movie or the game to play.
-And if it’s an adult-oriented event, you may want to let your child head to his room after he’s said hello.
-If he’s already attended several holiday events, it’s OK to let him sit one out.
+Your child may feel more comfortable at home.
+You may want to give your child a job, like answering the door and showing people where to put their coats.
+Remind your child to let the guests pick the movie or the game to play.
+And if it’s an adult-oriented event, you may want to let your child wander off to do kid stuff after saying hello.
+Kids who have already attended several holiday events may have had enough.